Image 01

 Philippe Faucher, Professor Emeritus of Political Science and Latin American Politics, University of Montreal; philippe.faucher@umontreal.ca

-Eric Hershberg, Professor & Director, Center for Latin American and Latino Studies, American University; hershber@american.edu
+Eric Hershberg, Professor Emeritus & Director Emeritus, Center for Latin American and Latino Studies, American University; hershber@american.edu

 Saori Katada, Professor of International Relations; Director, Ph.D.
 Program in Politics and International Relations; University of Southern California; skatada@usc.edu